SimArgentino/Morphing-attack-detection/README.md

 <h2>🖼️ Dataset and Examples</h2>

-The evaluation dataset was entirely constructed for the purposes of this project and includes:
+🖼️ Test Images and Examples

+The project uses a custom collection of test images designed to evaluate the behavior of several pre-trained face recognition models.
+This set includes:

-- Portrait photos of students from the Computer Engineering Master’s program at the University of Naples Federico II (ESM 2023)
+- Photos of real students from the Computer Engineering Master's program at University of Naples Federico II
+- Images of public celebrities
+- Synthetic faces generated with Midjourney
-- Selected celebrity images
+-
-- High-quality synthetic images generated via Midjourney, which was a state-of-the-art generative model at the time of the project (2023)
+These examples serve as input to verify whether the models can correctly recognize or be fooled by altered images.
 Example morphs:

 ![Immagine WhatsApp 2025-05-19 ore 13 15 36_a861f31e](https://github.com/user-attachments/assets/34c77f6f-cf8c-4dfa-83eb-b029b8234ffb)